 Profile Updates to Reflect Your Ever-Evolving Skill Sets

 It’s clear that staying relevant is a key to success for voice actors.
 Proving that relevance is where your Voices profile comes into play.

 88% of the Voices Insiders reported updating their Voices profile monthly or every few months – and in doing so they make sure that prospective clients know where their strengths lie.

-When asked what they update most often, nearly 100% of them said demos are at the top of the list items!
+When asked what they update most often, nearly 100% of them said demos are at the top of the list of items!

 Kristy Reed says, “You can never have enough demos!”

 If you find yourself unsure of how you could possibly be uploading more demos to your profile, consider the tried and true strategy of parsing your demos into smaller spots to showcase specific read skills.
-If your featured demo is a 90 second long file that includes 4 different styles or roles, you could break out each individual type into its own 20 second demo and upload it with specific tags that make it easily found by clients seeking those exact skills.
+If your featured demo is a 90-second long file that includes 4 different styles or roles, you could break out each individual type into its own 20-second demo and upload it with specific tags that make it easily found by clients seeking those exact skills.
 Rinse and repeat for every style, accent, role, and voice age that you can confidently perform!